 In Australia, superannuation arrangements are government-supported and encouraged, and minimum provisions are compulsory for employees.

-The minimum obligation required by employers is set to increase to 12% gradually stepping annually from 2013 to 2020.
+The minimum obligation required by employers is set to increase to 12% gradually stepping annually by 0.5% until 2025.

 A person can withdraw funds out of a superannuation fund when the person meets one of the conditions of release contained in Schedule 1 of the Superannuation Industry (Supervision) Regulations 1994.